andsilver/Ski/doc/html_structure_reference.md

 * `html.no-js` interacts with modernizr to detect feature support.
 This class attribute will change if the user's browser has Javascript working.
 Google modernizr for more information.
+* `div#admin_bar` contains a menu which is displayed when an administrator is logged in.
 * `div#wrapper` wraps everything within the body on every page.
 It is currently used to display the header image but this will change.
 * `li.flag_XX` is used for country navigation where XX is the ISO country